 Contribution Limits

-Beginning in 2026, a new federal law will take effect which will change how higher-earners age 50 and over make contributions to their 403b plans.
+Beginning in 2026, a new federal law took effect which changes how higher-earners age 50 and over make contributions to their 403b plans.

 • Beginning on January 1, 2026, workers who are 50 or older who earned more than $150,000 in OASDI wages in the prior year will need to make any contributions over the regular limit on a Roth basis, excluding contributions made using the 15-year catch-up.